yogitasn/SpringBoard-DE-Projects/Spark Optimization Mini Project/README.md

 Following modifications were done to optimize the code

 ```
-Default partitions in Spark is 200.
+The default no of partitions in Spark is 200.

 questionsDF.rdd.getNumPartitions()=4

 answers_month.rdd.getNumPartitions()=200

-To avoid more shuffles in the join step,  reduced the no. of partitions using coalesce
+To avoid more shuffles in the join step,  reduced the no. of partitions using coalesce and set the same no. of partitions for both dataframes in the join condition

 answers_month=answers_month.coalesce(4)

+resultDF = questionsDF.join(answers_month, 'question_id').select('question_id', 'title', 'month', 'cnt')

-Also, removed the redundant column 'creation_date' in the select step and noticed improvement in performance
+Also, removed the redundant column 'creation_date' in the select step and noticed an improvement in performance

 ```